gravity-ui/date-utils/README.md

 # @gravity-ui/date-utils

-Helpers to manage work with dates.
+Helpers to managing Date and Time.

 ## Install